Delta Sigma Pi: History

-Expansion

 The second chapter was founded at Northwestern School of Commerce.
 National meetings, called the Grand Chapter Congress, became a regular tradition and to this day the national fraternity meets every other year to conduct business and elect its national leaders.

-After rapid expansion in the early 1920s, the fraternity opened its national headquarters in Chicago, Illinois.
+After rapid expansion in the early 1920s, the fraternity opened its national headquarters in Chicago, Illinois in 1924.
 In 1957, the central office moved to Oxford, Ohio adjacent to the campus of Miami University.

 The biggest change in the history of the Fraternity took place in 1975, as the Board of Directors mandated that chapters were allowed to initiate female business students, to conform with Title IX.